Tag Archives: Blumenau

 Tips for Easy Exploration

-• Rent a car—public transport is limited in these areas.
+• Rent a car—public transport between towns is limited.

 3 Days in Blumenau: The Ultimate Itinerary